Control, Optimization, and Online Learning for Autonomy Lab

 8. How I finacially support PhD students?

-Students joining my lab will be supported under Graduate Research Assistant (GRA), which comes from my research projects.
-In general, I will guarantee that the students will be on GRA for about two years.
-Funding is always unpredictable but I always try my best to support my students.
-I also encourage my PhD students to have at least one semester of doing teaching assistant (TA).
-This can help students to improve their communication and teaching experience.
+Students joining my lab will be supported as Graduate Research Assistants (GRAs), funded through my research projects.
+In general, I can guarantee GRA support for approximately two years.
+While funding availability can be unpredictable, I always do my best to ensure my students are supported throughout their studies.
+I also encourage PhD students to spend at least one semester serving as a Teaching Assistant (TA), as this experience helps strengthen communication and teaching skills.

 9. How to apply to our lab?

-The best way is to apply to the PhD program in our department and mention my name as your potential advisor.
-I encourage you to check out our recent publications and make sure that our research and culture align well with you, i.e., how we can help you to develop your career and what will you bring to our lab?
-If you have any questions/comments for our research, feel free to send me an email.
+The best way to join our group is to apply to the PhD program in our department and list me as your potential advisor.
+I encourage you to review our recent publications and consider whether our research interests and lab culture align with your goals—specifically, how we can support your professional development and what you can contribute to our lab.
+If you have any questions or comments about our research, feel free to reach out via email.

 MS Students